Tracy Grammer PRESS

 ** UPDATE IN PROGRESS **

 TRACY GRAMMER is one of contemporary folk music's most beloved artists.
-Though she is widely renowned for her springwater-clear alto, perfectly intoned violin, and guitar playing that is by turns percussive and delicate, Grammer's stories, often described as "incantations," add a rare mixture of vulnerability, intimacy, and hard-won insight to the show.
-It's just the sort of trip Grammer's fans have come to appreciate and expect from her live shows.
-"With Tracy, it's never just about the music," said one fan.
-"It's a soul journey."
+Though she is widely renowned for her springwater-clear alto, perfectly intoned violin, and guitar playing that is by turns percussive and delicate, Grammer's stories, often described as "incantations," add a rare mixture of vulnerability, intimacy, and hard-won insight to Grammer's performances,.
+As one fan puts it, "With Tracy, it's never just about the music; it's a soul journey."

 Tracy Grammer rose to acclaim as half of the "postmodern, mythic American folk" duo, Dave Carter & Tracy Grammer.
 From 1998-2001, the duo released three internationally celebrated, folk chart-topping albums featuring Carter's mytho-poetic Americana songcraft and in 2002, toured with Joan Baez, both as featured artists and Baez's band members.
 Called “the new voice of modern folk music,” the duo was clearly in its ascendancy when in July 2002, Carter suffered a fatal heart attack mid-tour.
 He was 49; Grammer, 34.